 IE 11 is not supported.
 For an optimal experience visit our site on another browser.

-'The Last of Us' Season 2: Everything we know so far
+'The Last of Us' Season 2: Everything to know

 Warning: This article contains spoilers for the “The Last of Us” Season One.